BDC Hamburger Icon

 graphic of two people sitting on and next to a large hourglass

-Time management is a set of related common-sense skills that help you use your time in the most effective and productive way.
-Time management is an important skill to master.
-Learning this skill will empower you to achieve more and to use your time wisely.
-The key is to know how to manage your time efficiently and to focus on the activities most likely to deliver value to your business.
+Time management is a set of related common-sense skills that help you use your time in the most effective and productive ways.
+Learning this skill will empower you to achieve more and spend your time wisely.
+You need to know how to manage your time efficiently.
+This way, you can focus on the activities most likely to deliver value to your business.

 FYIDid you know